 83 ACGME accredited programs across 28 states

-30 Categorical programs (4-year programs) - Number of entering residency positions per year: approximately 370
+• Number of entering residency positions per year: approximately 370

 Types of fellowships or subspecialties: NIH Research, Pain Management, Spinal Cord Injury, Sports Medicine, Neuromuscular Medicine, Cancer rehab, Traumatic Brain Injury and Pediatric rehabilitation